damianhakert/damianhakert.github.io/source/handbook/marketing/blog/community-writers/index.html.markdown

 - Good written English
 - Some previous experience in writing tutorials or technical overviews
 - Some background on the subject you're willing to write about
-- To be familiar with GitLab
+- Be familiar with GitLab

 ## Notes